List of The Avengers (TV series) episodes: Series 1 (1961)

 Note: The only episodes from the first series known to exist in complete form are "Girl on the Trapeze" (which does not feature John Steed), "The Frighteners" and "Tunnel of Fear"; additionally, the first 14 minutes—the first reel—of the premiere episode, "Hot Snow", have been rediscovered and released on DVD.
 The most recent discovery was in 2016, when "Tunnel of Fear" was found intact in a private collection.

 Cast: Unless noted in the table below, all episodes in the first series feature Ian Hendry (as Dr. David Keel) and Patrick Macnee (as John Steed).

 The first three series were all made in-house by ABC Weekend TV at their Teddington television studios.

 Following series 1, a lengthy Equity actors' strike prevented development of the second series, and Ian Hendry decided to leave the show.
-When The Avengers eventually returned, its premise had been considerably retooled, with Macnee moved to the lead role, accompanied by an attractive and highly capable female sidekick, and a much more whimsical tone.
+When The Avengers eventually returned, Macnee had become the show's lead, accompanied by a range of male and (predominantly) female co-stars.